MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/nf-ntddstor-devicedsmoutputblock.md

 Returns a pointer to the output block that immediately follows the DEVICE_DSM_OUTPUT structure that *Output* points to.

 ## -remarks

+See [Data Set Management Overview](https://docs.microsoft.com/windows-hardware/drivers/storage/data-set-management-overview) for information on how to set up and process a DSM action.

 ## -see-also